realnimish/polkadot-amm/tutorial.md

 cargo contract new amm
 ```

-Move inside the `amm` folder and replace the content of `lib.js` file with the following code.
+Move inside the `amm` folder and replace the content of `lib.rs` file with the following code.
 We have broke down the implementation into 10 parts.

 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]
 #![allow(non_snake_case)]

 use ink_lang as ink;
 const PRECISION: u128 = 1_000_000; // Precision of 6 digits

 #[ink::contract]